apnadkarni/blt/man/listview.rst

   **-style** *styleName*
     Specifies the name of a style to use for *itemName*.
-This style will override the global widget options for the item.  *StyleName* is the name of a style create with **style create** operation.
+This style will override the global widget options for the item.  *StyleName* is the name of a style returned by the **style create** operation.
 If *styleName* is "", then the global options are used.
 The default is "".

   **-tags** *tagList*